edwardtanguay/datapod-react-2023/README.md

 # vite-ts-menu-qtools

-This is a minimal Vite React site with Sass, React Router, CLI command, and qtools with Jest testing.
+This is an early version of my new Datapod-for-React framework, currently a React site created with Vite with Sass, React Router, qtools, Jest testing, a CLI page-creator tool, and TypeScript working backend and frontend.

 ![grafik](https://user-images.githubusercontent.com/446574/200960596-bdc5bd34-ca8c-4c03-9c0f-e67e9bf7d111.png)